Since 2017

 Step 1

-2. Spread carcass; clean BLACK MEMBRANES; remove remaining rib + small bones.
+2. Spread the carcass open, clean off the black membranes, and remove the remaining rib bones and other small bones.

 Step 2